 Occasionally I do a well-known dance without a walkthrough — though I still call it — and I sometimes warn them before they form sets.
 Another pet hate of mine is “Newcastle for those who know it”.
 I've had people come up and thank me profusely for actually doing Newcastle and calling it — they'd been missing out for years because it was always restricted to “those who know”.

-Western Square callers don't normally walk through any dance — they walk through a new figure in great detail, but once the dancers know the figure they just have to listen while the caller calls.
+Modern Western Square callers don't normally walk through any dance — they walk through a new figure in great detail, but once the dancers know the figure they just have to listen while the caller calls.
 I try this occasionally with a good club who are used to American Squares.
-I've also run a whole session of “Squares and Contras without a walkthrough” at several festivals and at a weekend and it has always been very well received — though I felt exhausted afterwards!
+I've also run a whole session of “Squares and Contras without a walkthrough” at several festivals and at a weekend and it has always been very well received — though I feel exhausted afterwards!

 The best way of learning to do a walkthrough is to record someone who's an expert.
 Make sure you ask his or her permission, and the band's.
 That way you can learn the dance, and the music, and the way a good caller puts it across.